Xi Jinping met the world in danger - ExBulletin

 Now, more and more Chinese are so disgusted with Xi’s government that they apply for refugee status once outside China.

-Recently, a BBC report indicated that in the past 6 months, more than 1200 Chinese have applied for refugee status at the US-Mexico border.
+Recently, a BBC report indicated that in the past six months, more than 1,200 Chinese had applied for refugee status at the US-Mexico border.
 Unheard of for decades.
 These Chinese go through Ecuador, one of the few countries that does not require visas for Chinese, then they cross the Amazon jungle to get to the United States.

 It is bet that many Chinese will take advantage of their tourist visa to seek refuge around the world, and in particular in Canada.